Cloud Native architecture - microservices, Kubernetes, CI/CD, and GitOps: what it is and how to implement it

 1. sector, the move to Kubernetes cut operating costs by 20-30 % within the first year alone.

 2. A monolith is one large service: if it fails, the entire system suffers.
 In a microservices architecture, a failure in one component does not stop the others.
-In the same banking projects, adopting CN reduced the number of critical incidents by more than 60%.
+In banking projects, adopting CN reduced the number of critical incidents by more than 60%.

 3. Innovation and new product development.